jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 # The Linux Filesystem, Path, Shell, and File Permissions
 ![*The Shells*](images/Chapter-Header/Chapter-05/seashell2.png "Linux Shells")

-### Objectives
+## Objectives

 * Understand the structure of the Linux Filesystem
 * Understand the difference between absolute and relative paths.
 * Understand the function of the Linux Shell and its relation to the operating system.
 * Understand the fundamental shell commands for traversing and modifying the contents of the filesystem.
 * Learn the Linux commandline nomenclature.
 * Understand the nomenclature describing file permissions and security

-### Outcomes
+## Outcomes

 At the completion of this chapter you will understand how to use the Linux shell for modifying the contents of the operating system.
 You will understand the nature of the filesystem and how to navigate it.
 You will be able to demonstrate full awareness of absolute and relative paths and understand the system path.
 You will know basic shell commands for manipulating content in the filesystem.

-#### Chapter Conventions
+### Chapter Conventions

 The terms __commandline__, __terminal__, and __shell__ have been used interchangeably so far to convey the method for a user to issue commands to the kernel.
 In this chapter we will explore the discrete differences between the terminal and the shell, with the term commandline or CLI being a generic word referring to anything where system commands are entered in text.

 The terms __files__, __folders__, and __directories__ can be used interchangeably in regards to this chapter's contents.
 Remember from Chapter 2, everything in Unix is a *file*, meaning that a folder which is also a directory is also a file from the operating systems point of view.
 You will also notice a tag __Exercise:__ in block quotes throughout the chapter with little exercises that will let you follow along as you read.

-## What is a Filesystem?
+## What is a Filesystem

 A filesystem is a way for the operating system to manage and access files.
 It is how data is segregated and the mechanism the operating system uses to retrieve and write data.
 The benefit of a filesystem is it will keep track of the locations in memory of your files.
 When you double click on a jpg picture in your photo directory, the operating system talks to the filesystem and says, "I want this picture, where is it located?"
 The filesystem has an index table of all files location in memory and looks up the address of the file.
 That address is given to the kernel which then passes it to the disk controller for the data retrieval portion.
 The bits are effectively returned to the operating system from the kernel and the image is rendered to the screen.
 Specific Linux filesystem and their commands will be covered in chapter 12.